 College.
 It’s a word that makes many tremble before it or reminisce about a time lost to eternity; but what does a 4-year college experience really offer us?

 As a recent graduate from Indiana University in Bloomington, I often wonder about this… I finally broke it down into what I call “the five pillars for college success”.

 Pillar 1: Academics.
 We all know what the news networks, business magazines, and academic advisors say about college: It’s worth the time and financial resources spent, but as more and more high school graduates enter college a bachelor’s has become the norm in entering the workforce.
 For some, the tens of thousands spent on their degree isn’t worth the hype.
-Personally, attending college was partly to follow in my parents’ footsteps and partly to engage in lifelong learning, which I did as a Hoosier student.
-I am happy to say that with the college courses I took, I feel prepared to conquer anything the world tosses my way.
+Personally, attending college was partly to follow in my parents’ footsteps and partly to engage in lifelong learning.
+Through college I feel prepared to conquer anything the world tosses my way.

 Pillar 3: Professional Development.
 Major, internship, and job… these three words are constantly thrown at college students.
 What isn’t talked about enough while in school?
 How important building your personal network is while in school and the role that will play in your professional development post-graduation.
 Networking is essential for making connections with those that could help attain that first dream internship or post-graduate job.
 I landed my first internship as a graduate of Indiana University through my personal network as a college student on-campus, so go forth and make some connections!

 Pillar 4: Socializing.
 Human civilization is built around socializing with others in either niche or general communities.
 We typically congregate around those who share similar interests or live nearby, as evidenced by college students on in a specific dorm or greek house.
 While in college, I found myself around those with strong interests in politics and student engagement, which I later realized shaped my career goals.
 Your social relationships in college are both about creating balance in your life, but also in learning who you are as a young adult.